 Help kids understand this with your example.
 Or if you’ve made money mistakes in the past (or even the present) – be open with kids about why you would do things differently.
-Parents are kids most important source for financial information and the more we consciously talk to our kids about money the better prepared they will be as adults.
+Parents are their kids most important source of financial information and the more we consciously talk to our children about money the better prepared they will be as adults.

 Set financial goals

 Saving money is BORING.
 What’s the point of putting money aside each month if you could spend it instead?
-That’s why it’s important to set financial goals.
+That’s why it’s important to set financial goals and get in the habit of saving.
 These goals could be as lofty as buying a house in five years to paying for a cross-country road trip next summer.
 Aspirational goals help motivate us to save and avoid taking on burdening debt when the time comes to fulfill these dreams.

 Just like saving, budgeting can be a snooze.
 That is unless we see the bigger picture.
 Keeping track of how much money we spend versus bring in each month helps us get a grip on where we stand financially.

-Even though kids expenses are small, there are ways parents can introduce the idea of budgeting.
-See how a clothing allowance taught me the importance of budgeting.
+Even though kids’ expenses are small, there are ways parents can introduce the idea of budgeting.
+For example, a clothing allowance taught me the importance of budgeting.
 Younger kids can also keep track of their spending with the My Spending sheet featured in this post.

-A big stumbling block to achieving financial goals is the thought, “If they can afford that I can to.” or “All of my friends have this so I deserve it to.”
+A big stumbling block to achieving financial goals is the thought, “If they can afford that I can too.” or “All of my friends have this so I deserve it too.”

 The truth is you have no idea how these friends have paid for their expenses.
 Did they take on debt?
 Are they without savings?
 Most of the time other people are not a good yardstick for how you should spend your money, especially if their financial goals and mindset are different.

 Kids frequently make comparisons with their friends.
-When it comes to purchases made by parents (“Emily got an iPad!”) explain that families have the choice to make different spending decisions and that’s OK.
-Even though Emily’s family felt comfortable buying her an iPad, your family does not and then state the reasons why.
+When it comes to purchases made by parents (“Sara got an iPad!”) explain to them that different families make different spending decisions and that’s OK.
+Even though Sara’s family felt comfortable buying her an iPad, your family does not and then state the reasons why.

 Be mindful of debt – even college debt

-In his book There is Life After College, Jeffery Selingo writes that college graduates who are most successful after school – a group he calls “Sprinters” – have little or no student debt.
-This lack of debt burden frees these graduates to pick job opportunities without regard to pay and take career risks early on such as starting a business.
+In his book, There is Life After College, Jeffery Selingo writes that college graduates who are most successful after school – a group he calls “Sprinters”, have little or no student debt.
+This lack of debt burden frees these graduates to pick job opportunities without being limited by pay and they are more financially able to take career risks such as starting a business.

-If going to a less expensive, less prestigious school sounds like a hindrance to success, you may also want to check out the book Where You Go is Not Who You’ll Be, by Frank Bruni.
+If going to a less expensive, less prestigious school sounds like a hindrance to success, you’ll want to check out the book Where You Go is Not Who You’ll Be, by Frank Bruni.

 In any case, it’s important to educate teenagers what it means to take on a debt burden after school.
-This video is a great resource for parents to explain to teens how loans work.
+This can be challenging given teens’ limited financial education, but this video is a great resource for parents to explain to teens how loans work.